Table Of Contents

 Hue Museum Of Royal Antiquities Introduction

-Hue is a city with a lot of unique architectural constructions, temples, and pagodas bearing the historic impression of the emperors of Nguyễn dynasty.
-Travelling to Hue, besides visiting historic places such as Hue Imperial Citadel, Khai Dinh Tomb, Tu Duc Mausoleum… You should visit the Hue Museum of Royal Antiquities to be able to admire the artefacts, as well as learn about the ancient dynasty life of this city.
+Hue is a city with a lot of unique architectural constructions, temples, and pagodas bearing the historic impression of the emperors of the Nguyễn dynasty.
+Traveling to Hue, besides visiting historic places such as Hue Imperial Citadel, Khai Dinh Tomb, Tu Duc Mausoleum… You should visit the Hue Museum of Royal Antiquities.

 Where is it?